wessenstam/gts21/karbon/day-2/day-2.rst

 #.
 Accept the certification issue
 #.
 Kibana interface will Open
 #.
 Click **Explore on my Own**

-[I DO NOT SEE THIS, BUT ABLE TO CONTINUE!]

 #.
 Click the :fa:`cog` Management icon on the bottom left side
 #.
 Click on **Index Patterns** in the Kibana section
 #.
 In the Index pattern field type *****